Rejean-McCormick/abstract-wiki-architect/docs/FRAMES_META.md

 ### 3.2 Suggested Python shape

-The exact data classes live in `semantics.types` and should be treated as the source of truth, but a typical shape looks like:
+The exact data classes live in `semantics.types` / `semantics.meta` and should be treated as the source of truth, but a typical shape looks like:

 ```python
 from dataclasses import dataclass, field